 - and …. more than one book!

-You might think, this is the publishers job.
-Not even for very famous authors they will do the blogging or social media part, they only advertise celebrities way more than unknown writers and pay for exposed space in bookstores, or send these authors on book signing tours.
+You might think, this is the publishers job – and you might be right.
+But not even for famous authors they will do all the blogging or social media part, they only advertise celebrities way more than unknown writers and pay for exposed space in bookstores, or send these authors on book signing tours.

 - editing, transforming a good manuscript to a great one